julianthome/inmemantlr/README.md

 inmemantlr is an [ANTLR v4](http://www.antlr.org/) wrapper that automates the manual generation and compilation steps which have to be done when using vanilla ANTLR.
-Instead, inmemantlr does all of these steps automatically in-memory while keeping all of the original ANTLR objects accessible through its `GenericParser` class which is serializable, and hence, can be reused at a later point in time or across different applications. inmemantlr can be used via an easy-to-use Java API or as command-line tool.
+Instead, inmemantlr does all of these steps automatically and in-memory while keeping all of the original ANTLR objects accessible through its `GenericParser` class which is serializable, and hence, can be reused at a later point in time or across different applications. inmemantlr can be used via an easy-to-use Java API or as command-line tool.